Incorporation Services

 • You must have one resident company secretary within 6 months of your company’s incorporation.

-• A minimum of S$1 of paid-up capital is required to register a company.
+• A minimum sum of at least S$1 of paid-up capital is required to register a company.
 This can be increased after incorporation.

 • The company must have a local, physical address in Singapore.